Sheldon-Lloyd/Cyber.Beast/comic/makkusu/episode-4/readme.md

 ## Act 1
 While working Makkusu is notified that Xenos is about to have a match he stops what he is doing to watch it
 ## Act 2
+Makkusu watches a ranked Cyberspace CNS match with Xenos and Airiona through Spikes commentary feed

+Spike: Welcome Spike.TV i'm you're host Spike along with my color commentator Akia

-After Airiona and Xenos is shown disscusing the possibilty of Makkusu joining the cyvolters
+After the match Airiona and Xenos is shown disscusing the possibilty of Makkusu joining the cyvolters

 Xenos Discovers that Airiona already sent Makkusu an invite along with a Cyber.Beast